Onwrikbaar/NeoDK/Design.md

 - C-BD
 - AC-BD

 Every single pulse can be directed to a different electrode configuration of 2, 3 or 4 electrodes, if so desired.
-This allows the creation of stimulation patterns that are perceived as moving through the body.
+This allows the creation of stimulation patterns that are perceived as moving across the skin or through the body.

 ## Electronic design
 ### The output transformer